abdullahjr0/MS2/README.md

 ### __Typography__
-* The Poppins font is the primary font used throughout the whole website.
-Sans Serif is the fallback font in case the primary font is not displayed correctly.
-Poppins is a sleek font that is used in Graphic design, providing an aesthetically pleasing experience for the user.
+* The font that is used is the

 ### __Images__
-* All images are directly from Adobe stock which provides high-quality resolution.
+* All images are high-quality resolution from Google images.
+* The images depend on what the user is viewing on the screen.
+If the user is at the main menu a Stadium is shown, if the user has lost the game the dressing room is shown etc.
+This is to allow the immersive feeling for the user.

 ### __Colours Scheme__
-* The two main colours used are very dark grey (almost black) and white consistently throughout the website, including consistent image colour schemes.
+* The four main Colours that are used are Red, White, Yellow and black.
+These are consistent colours with the Manchester United branding.

 <a name="wireframes"></a>